magento/merchdocs/src/marketing/yotpo-reviews-intro.md

 - The **Yotpo Reviews** and **Yotpo Analytics** links in the Admin > Reports section have been updated to redirect to the connected Yotpo account information.

 - Corrected issues related to the syncing of invalid orders.
-Invalid orders are now listed in the log, and additional sync are not attempted.
+Invalid orders are now listed in the log, and additional syncs are not attempted.

 - Corrected an issue preventing orders from syncing correctly.